Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• Looking at the annual performance (CAGR) of 9.6% in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (15.2%)
+• The annual return (CAGR) over 5 years of iShares MSCI Sweden ETF is 7.4%, which is smaller, thus worse compared to the benchmark SPY (15.8%) in the same period.

 Volatility:

-• Looking at the 30 days standard deviation of 27.3% in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (20.9%)
+• Looking at the historical 30 days volatility of 27.6% in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (20.9%)

 DownVol: